 So far, the only setback that we've really seen with balayage is that it's prone to pulling warmth out, which may or may not be a deal breaker for those of us with darker natural base colors.
 But aside from our color, what does our natural texture have to do with it?
 Can women with natural hair get balayage done?

-Compared to other, more traditional approaches to lightening the hair, Cassanova tells us that balayage is a little easier on all hair types, especially curly haired girls who put their curl patterns at risk when choosing to go lighter.
-"There is no heat being retained inside of any foils forcing your hair to lift quicker, which can sometimes cause damage if over processed," she advises.
-You heard it here: if you have curly, textured hair, balayage is safer for your curl patterns than traditional foil highlights.
+Compared to other, more traditional approaches to lightening the hair, Cassanova tells us that balayage is a little easier on all hair types, especially curly-haired girls who put their curl patterns at risk when choosing to go lighter.
+"There is no heat being retained inside of any foils forcing your hair to lift quicker, which can sometimes cause damage if over-processed," she advises.

 "I take extra care to follow the curl pattern of the hair and will leave more negative space between each balayage highlight, making sure to keep dimension," Satorn says.
 With the proper application and formula, she assures us that the hair won't get damaged, no matter what type of texture you have.
 "Naturally coily hair is a perfect candidate for balayage because it won’t make your highlights look stripy," says Cassanova.
 "As long as it's done slow and steady with a bond builder such as Olaplex or Uberliss."
 These treatments, Olaplex and Uberliss, are conditioning agents that many colorists have grown to include in their lighteners to help keep the integrity of the hair.
 When performing a chemical treatment such as bleaching, these formulas help repair the bonds of our strands and strengthen the fiber elasticity so the hair is slightly less prone to breakage and extreme damage.
 Satorn agrees that adding a bonder like Olaplex will ensure the hair stays healthy.